New Jersey Social Security Disability Attorney

 - Evaluation of work activities: If you are applying for SSDI or SSI benefits, you must not be able to perform “substantial gainful activity” (work).
 This includes performing your old job and not being able to adapt to a new job.
 For example, if you hurt your leg, but can still perform a job that allows you to sit during the day, your application may be denied.

 - Medical condition: The Disability Determination Services office will determine if your disability is enough to keep you from performing work duties and if it warrants benefits.

 If your Social Security Disability claim was denied, don’t give up hope.
 You have the right to appeal a denial from the SSA.
 Our New Jersey SSD lawyers at Levinson Axelrod, P.A. can help you do that.

 Supplemental Security Income is designed for individuals who are over the age of 65, blind, or disabled, and have low income and few resources.
 Your income is one of the deciding factors regarding your application for SSI.
 This includes wages, Social Security disability benefits, pensions, and assets such as shelter or food.
 Resources are the other factor.
 This includes bank accounts, real estate, stock, bonds, and cash.

 Individuals living in a rest home, halfway home, or in prison or jail may not qualify to receive SSI.

-It is important to know that applications for either Social Security Disability Insurance or Supplemental Security Income may be appealed if the initial application is denied.
+Applications for either Social Security Disability Insurance or Supplemental Security Income may be appealed if the initial application is denied.
 This is where a lawyer becomes critical to your case.
-At Levinson Axelrod, P.A., our team is determined to help our clients get through this difficult time.
-We stand by your side through the initial application process as well as appeals if necessary.
+At Levinson Axelrod, P.A., our team helps clients navigate initial applications and appeals if necessary.